GitHub Integration

 The quickest way to add a GitHub skill:

-# Add specific skill from monorepo
+# Add a specific skill from a monorepo (recursive search by name)

 capa add vercel-labs/agent-skills@web-researcher